Kristina01111000/WordPressTheme/README.md

 	- Need use the root  to add the assets folder to the theme
 		- server is filezilla => username and password are saved in it
 			- the css can be updated on the wordpress theme editor
+			- do it somewhere else first so that error checking is easier

 To do: